StanimirKosev/Quantitative-Portfolio-Platform/tasks/frontend-tasks.md

   No unnecessary metadata; response is designed for direct frontend use.

 - **POST /api/portfolio/validate**
+  Status: Implemented
-  (To be implemented) Validates a custom portfolio in real time.
+  Validates a custom portfolio in real time.
+  Expects a JSON body with:
+    - `tickers`: list of asset tickers
+    - `weights`: list of asset weights (fractions, must sum to 1.0)
+  Returns:
+    - `{success: true, message: ...}` if valid
+    - `{success: false, errors: [...]}` if invalid Covers both portfolio and single ticker validation (no need for separate ticker validation endpoints).

 ## Simulation Endpoints